riveSunder/DockRL/README.md

 ## Note About Multithreading

 Note that in order for Smina to take advantage of multiple cores, `--exhaustiveness` needs to be greater than or equal to the number of threads you want to use.
-Setting the `--cpu` flag to 32 and `--exhaustiveness` to 1 will only use one thread, for exmaple, but`--exhaustiveness 32 --cpu 16` will utilize 16 as intended.
+Setting the `--cpu` flag to 32 and `--exhaustiveness` to 1 will only use one thread, for example, but`--exhaustiveness 32 --cpu 16` will utilize 16 as intended.